TDS2K5/fried-egg/README.md

 - Help required for voice input mode.

 **Notes** :

-- Voice activated mode unstable on Linux, hence text-based is set to default.
+~~- Voice activated mode unstable on Linux, hence text-based is set to default.~~ ~~- Issues with mic input on Linux machines to be fixed in future commits.~~
-- Issues with mic input on Linux machines to be fixed in future commits.
+- Stable release with all features working released on 1.8.25

 **License** :